scramjetorg/framework-js/README.md

 const stream2 = DataStream.from(stream1);
 ```

-They can be also created from native nodejs Readables:
+They can be also created from native nodejs `Readable`s:

 ```ts
 import { createReadStream } from "fs";